Dutch vs. German: 10 Similarities and Differences

 The accusative case in Dutch is identical to the nominative, and there is no separate instrumental case.
 In contrast, German employs four distinct cases: nominative, genitive, dative, and accusative.

 Each case serves different grammatical functions, indicating the role of a noun or pronoun in a sentence.
-The accurate use of cases is crucial for proper sentence structure and comprehension in both languages, highlighting the importance of understanding their respective case systems.
+The accurate use of cases is crucial for proper sentence structure and comprehension in both languages,

 Are Dutch and German similar?